zhiCHEN96/ConceptWhitening/README.md

 ```
 .
 However, our model generalize to various concepts as well.
 It should be divided into train and test and stored in *concept_train/* and */concept_test* as is shown by the example dataset folder structure above.
 Note that in order to load data easily, the structures of the two folders are different: */concept_train* allows loading images of one concept while */concept_test* allows loading images of all concepts.

 We also use the ISIC dataset in the experiments, and it can be downloaded from [Here](https://www.isic-archive.com).
-The attributes of the lesion images, such as "age<20", are used to define the concepts.
+One can download the entire dataset using this [downloader code](https://github.com/GalAvineri/ISIC-Archive-Downloader).
+The attributes of the lesion images, stored as metadata, such as "age", are used to define the concepts.
+After downloading the ISIC dataset, one can run
+'''
+python3 extract_ISIC_concepts.py
+'''
+to create the dataset used in the paper and extract the concepts (age<20 and size>=10mm) from the raw ISIC images.

 ### Pretrained weights
 #### Standard PlacesCNNs